OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 To change the co-simulation parameters, do any of the following methods:

-- Click Simulation Parameters button (|simulation-parameters|) from the toolbar (requires a MetaModel to be active in MetModel Widget)
+- Click Simulation Parameters button (|simulation-parameters|) from the toolbar (requires a MetaModel to be active in MetaModel Widget)

 .. |simulation-parameters| image:: media/omedit-icons/simulation-parameters.*
   :alt: MetaModel Simulation Parameters Icon
   :height: 14pt

-- Right click an empty location in the Diagram View of the  MetaModel Widget and choose **Simulation Parameters** from the popup menu(see :numref:`tlm-change-cosimulation-parameters-popup-menu`)
+- Right click an empty location in the Diagram View of the  MetaModel Widget and choose **Simulation Parameters** from the popup menu (see :numref:`tlm-change-cosimulation-parameters-popup-menu`)

 .. figure :: media/tlm-change-cosimulation-parameters-popup-menu.png
   :name: tlm-change-cosimulation-parameters-popup-menu